UN-GCPDS/radiant-framework/docs/source/notebooks/readme.rst

-This is basically a set of scripts that allows the same file run from *Python* and *Brython*, when is running under *Python* a `Tornado <https://www.tornadoweb.org/>`__ server is created and configure the local path for serving static files, a custom HTML template is configured in runtime to import the same script, this time under *Brython*, is very simple.
+This is basically a set of scripts that allows the same file run from *Python* and *Brython*, when is running under *Python* a `Tornado <https://www.tornadoweb.org/>`__ server is created and configure the local path for serving static files, and a custom HTML template is configured in runtime to import the same script, this time under *Brython*, is very simple.